AIFFEL-GuacaMole/MoE_gin/README.md

 # Mixed_GIN

-Mixed_GIN is a research-oriented framework designed for robust prediction on the TDC ADMET benchmark group using advanced graph neural network models from the Deep Graph Library (DGL).
+MoE_gin is a research-oriented framework designed for robust prediction on the TDC ADMET benchmark group using advanced graph neural network models from the Deep Graph Library (DGL).
 The core objective of Mixed_GIN is to fuse multiple variants of Graph Isomorphism Network (GIN) embeddings—specifically, `gin_supervised_masking`, `gin_supervised_infomax`, `gin_supervised_edgepred`, and `gin_supervised_contextpred`—into a single, robust predictive model.
 This fusion in the embedding space leverages the strengths of each GIN variant to improve prediction accuracy and generalization for complex molecular property prediction tasks.

 ---

 ## Directory Structure

 ```
-Mixed_GIN/
+MoE_gin/
 ├── .gitignore
 ├── README.md
 ├── main.py